jayaramsivaramannair/book_notes/README.md

 # Planned Future Development

-- Integration with Twitter API which lets the user to tweet any notes from the note repository
+- Integration with Twitter API which lets the user tweet any notes from the note repository

 # Project Preview